Dhruvjain26/NanoGPT/README.md

 # NanoGPT
-I trained a language model based on GPT (Generative Pretrained Transformer) called "NanoGpt" on a dataset containing more than 11 Lakh characters.
+I trained a language model based on GPT (Generative Pretrained Transformer) called "NanoGPT" on a dataset containing more than 11 Lakh characters.
 Built-in PyTorch, this model is a transformer-based language model based on the paper "Attention is All You Need".
 However, this model is simply a character-level language model.

 Implementation -
 1) I trained and made a Bigram model that predicted the next character based on only the previous character.
 Adamw Optimizer was used.